 It is recommended that a shock-absorbing material should extend a minimum of 6 ft.
 In all directions from the perimeter of stationary equipment such as climbers and slides.
 However, because children may deliberately jump from a moving swing, the shock absorbing material should extend to the front and rear of a swing a minimum distance of 2 times height of pivot point measured from a point directly beneath the pivot on the supporting structure.

 This information is intended to assist in comparing the relative shockabsorbing properties of various materials.
 No particular material is recommended over another.
 However, each material is only effective when maintained.
 Materials should be checked periodically and replenished to maintain correct depth as determined necessary for your equipment.
-The choice of a material depends on the type and height of the playground equipment, the availability of the material in.
-Your area, and its cost.
+The choice of a material depends on the type and height of the playground equipment, the availability of the material in your area, and its cost.

 The maximum fall height for this product is 60 in (152 cm).
-We reccommend using 6 in (15 cm) of Double Shredded Bark Mulch.
+We recommend using 6 in (15 cm) of Double Shredded Bark Mulch.

-Material / Fall Height 5 ft (152 cm) 6 ft (183 cm) 7 ft (213 cm) 9 ft (274 cm) 10 ft (305 cm) 11 ft (335 cm) 12 ft (366 cm) Double Shredded Bark Mulch /101 6813 6 in (15 cm) 9 in (23 cm) 12 in (30 cm) Wood Chips 6 in (15 cm) 9 in (23 cm) 12 in (30 cm) Fine Sand 6 in (15 cm) 9 in (23 cm) 12 in (30 cm) Fine Gravel 6 in (15 cm) 9 in (23 cm) 12 in Shredded Tires 6 in (15 cm)
+TABLE 1 - De pth of Surfacing Material Required Based on Fall Heights Material / Fall Height 5 ft (152 cm) 6 ft (183 cm) 7 ft (213 cm) 9 ft (274 cm) 10 ft (305 cm) 11 ft (335 cm) 12 ft (36 6 cm Double Shredded Bark Mulch u - 6 in (15 cm) 9 in (23 cm) 12 in (30 cm) Wood Chips 6 in (15 cm) 9 in (23 cm) 12 in (30 cm) Fine Sand 6 in (15 cm) 9 in (23 cm) 12 in (30 cm) Fine Gravel 6 in (15 cm) 9 in (23 cm) 12 in Shredded Tires 6 in (15 cm)

-This information has been extracted from the CPSC publications "Playground Surfacing-Technical Information Guide" and "Handbook for Public Playground Safety."
-Copies of these reports can be obtained by sending a postcard to the: Office of Public Affairs, U.S. Consumer Product Safety Commission, Washington, D.C., 20207 or call the toll-free hotline: 1-800-638-2772.
-This data is from tests conducted by independent testing laboratories on a 6-inch depth of uncompressed shredded tire samples produced by four manufacturers.
-It is recommended that persons seeking to install shredded tires as a protective surface request test data from the supplier showing the critical height of the material when it was tested in accordance with ASTM F1292.
+[&]quot;This information has been extracted from the CPSC publications "Playground Surfacing-Technical Information Guide" and "Handbook for Public Playground Safety," Copies of these reports can be obtained by sending a postcard to the Office of Public Affairs, U.S. Consumer Product Safety Commission, Washington, D.C., 2007 or call the felt; Friee Politics - 1500-638-2772.